VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 - Choose a subscription to deploy the managed application.
 - Create a new Resource Group.
 - Select a region.
 - Provide a name for your application's managed resource group.
-Note: you can specify name of managed resource group according your naming convention.
+Note: you can specify name of managed resource group according to your naming convention.
 - Press "Next : Settings >" button.

 ### Settings

-To enable Azure DevOps Connector for Service Desk Plus you have to specify:
-- API key of the account that has administrator or SDAdmin role in the Service Desk Plus.
+To enable Azure DevOps Connector for Service Desk Plus you have to specify API key of the account that has administrator or SDAdmin role in the Service Desk Plus.
   Note.
 All delegation related actions will be processed on behalf of this user.
-- Account name that represents organization in Service Desk Plus MSP.
-Note.
-All letters are case-sensitive, please use upper and lower letters to match name of the Account in Service Desk Plus MSP.

 ![Settings](./media/azDevOpsConnector/settings.png)